-Emma Burgin, PhD, is the program coordinator.
+Emma Burgin, PhD, NCC, is the program coordinator.
 She earned her doctoral degree from the University of Tennessee in counselor education and supervision.
 Her master’s degree in clinical/community psychology is from the University of North Carolina at Charlotte, and her bachelor’s degree is from the University of North Carolina at Chapel Hill.
 Her experience includes working as the internship and transition coordinator for FUTURE and as a clinical mental health counselor in various outpatient and inpatient settings.
-Her research interests include postsecondary education for students with IDD, mindfulness and acceptance-based counseling, creativity, professional development of counselors, etc. Outside of work, Burgin serves as a clinical mental health therapist at a local psychiatric hospital.
-She enjoys reading historical fiction novels, going to concerts, playing with her pug mix puppies, watching Tar Heel basketball, and traveling.
+Her research interests include postsecondary education for students with IDD, mindfulness and acceptance-based counseling, creativity, professional development of counselors, etc. Outside of work, she enjoys reading historical fiction novels, going to concerts, playing with her pug mix puppies, watching Tar Heel basketball, and traveling.

-Meredith Abercrombie, BA, is the program’s outreach coordinator.
-Her main duties are to increase on-campus awareness of the program and create efficient ways of recruiting prospective FUTURE students in the Knoxville area.
-She recently graduated from Appalachian State University with a BA in public relations and a double minor in marketing and political science.
-She is also currently serving as an AmeriCorps VISTA member and hopes her experience will lead to a career in the nonprofit sector.
-When she is not at FUTURE, she enjoys cooking, hiking, playing ultimate frisbee, and spending time with her cat, Ziggy.
+Ian Kirkpatrick, MA, is the program’s Outreach Coordinator.
+His main duties are to increase on-campus awareness of the program and create efficient ways of recruiting prospective FUTURE students in the Knoxville area.
+He recently received his MA in Appalachian Studies with a concentration in Culture and Music from Appalachian State University.
+He is also currently serving as an AmeriCorps VISTA member.
+When he is not at FUTURE, he enjoys attending folk festivals throughout the region, clogging, line dancing, and singing ballads.